 Indonesia (Bali): Increased impact on ultra-long-haul flights

 Traveling to Bali already involves very long flights from Europe (often exceeding 16 hours).
-Detours caused by airspace closures can further extend this duration and lead to major operational adjustments, such as prolonged layovers for refueling.
+Detours caused by airspace closures further extend this duration and lead to major operational adjustments, such as prolonged layovers for refueling.

 Practical tip: If your layover is less than 2 hours, the risk of missing a connecting flight increases significantly in the event of a delay on your first leg.